ElektraInitiative/libelektra/doc/keynames/README.md

 A special feature of Elektra is _Namespace Resolution_ (sometimes just Name Resolution, or Key Name Resolution).
 Namespace Resolution is the process of finding an appropriate Namespace for a Key based on a Key Name with Namespace "Cascading".
-It is most commonly used, when you to find which Key in the KDB should be used, based on a series of Key Name Parts.
+It is most commonly used, when you need to find which Key in the KDB should be used, based on a series of Key Name Parts.

 To resolve the namespace, we just look at each of the Namespaces in the ranking defined above.
 We then use the first Namespace where the Key actually exists.